 Chicness partnered with White Coat Disinfecting Texas.
 The company offers disinfection services using EPA-approved advanced antimicrobial solutions and List-N disinfectant solutions approved for use against COVID-19.
 Even after Gov. Abbott announced that salons were allowed to reopen on May 8, Tran was hesitant.
 She waited to reopen until May 21 when she felt secure that her staff and clients could safely come back.

 “Upon reopening, I made a promise,” Tran said.
 “Our clients will be the heart of everything we do.”

-During the first week of every month, the Chicness staff wash the towels in hot water with bleach and laundry detergent.
+During the first week of every month, the Chicness staff use white-coat disinfecting and wash the towels in hot water with bleach and laundry detergent every day.
 Nail technicians take their own temperatures every morning and throughout the day.
 Clients must also take a temperature check and wash their hands before picking their polish of choice.
 For the sake of full transparency, Chicness has adopted an Open Sanitation System.
 This allows clients to directly view how the staff at Chicness disinfect their tools.

 “There were so many new guidelines and protocols that we had to adapt to,” Tran said.
 “From increased positive cases to hospitalizations across our country, COVID-19 has changed every facet of our world and the way we do business.”

 In a time of great isolation and uncertainty, a simple smile from a stranger makes the world feel that much less lonely.
 Even if it’s behind plexiglass guard shields.
 “We have clients with pre-existing health conditions and seniors that have not left their homes since March.
 Chicness was the first place they chose to visit,” Tran said.
 “When you’re able to offer a safe environment and a little bit of normalcy, that feeling is so rewarding.”